lukshan13/Shelly-TRV-Sync/README.md

 First, you need to find the IDs of your TRV devices.
 You can do this by:

-1. Opening the Shelly app and checking the device information
+1. (Recommended) Opening the Shelly BLU Gateway HTTP Web UI.
+You can do this by connecting to the IP address of the gateway.
-2. Opening the Shelly BLU Gateway
+2. Opening the Shelly Mobile app and checking the device information
 3. Checking the device logs for BLE communication

-![How to find TRV IDs](Images/README/How-to-find-id's.png) *Figure 1: Locating your TRV device IDs in the Shelly app*
+![How to find TRV IDs](Images/README/How-to-find-id's.png) *Figure 1: Locating your TRV device IDs in the Shelly Gateway HTTP Web UI*

 ### Step 3: Add the Script to Your Gateway